bootstrap-vue/bootstrap-vue/docs/markdown/reference/images/README.md

 ```

 ## Using `require` to resolve image paths
-If you cannot set the `transforToRequire` in your view-loader config, you
+If you cannot set the `transformAssetUrls` in your view-loader config, you
 can alternatively use the `require` method:

 ```html